 In fact, this cat gets its name its wild parent’s scientific name of Felis chaus!

-This is a high energy kitty, full of vim and vigor, who needs lots of exercise and activity to keep him happy.
+This is a high energy kitty, full of vim and vigor.
+Your Chausie needs lots of exercise and activity to keep him happy.

 Leash training and water play are high on the list of activities the Chausie cat considers fun!